ahnan4arch/op-docs/Open Peer - Protocol Specification.md

     * Nonce - this nonce should be validated as having only been seen once by the receiving client
     * Expiry - this package must be verified as valid before the expiry or it's considered invalid
+    * Context - this identifier allows the stream to correlate with other layers and the meaning is externally defined / negotiated
     * Algorithms - preference ordered set of algorithms supported by the client
     * List of keys, with each key containing:
       * key ID - this corresponds to the algorithm selection ID of which key to use in any subsequent decryption
       * algorithm - the algorithm to use when decrypting payloads using this key ID
       * algorithm input data - each algorithm requires its own set of keying information required for decryption, which is contained here.
 All sensitive data is encrypted using the public key of the remote party

-For the mandatory "aes-cfb-32-16-16-sha1" algorithm, the following algorithm input information is used:
+For the mandatory "aes-cfb-32-16-16-sha1-md5" algorithm, the following algorithm input information is used:

   * key - the 32 byte AES key, base64encode(remote_public_key_encrypt(<32-byte-aes-key>))
-  * iv - the 16 byte AES initialization vector, base64encode(remote_public_key_encrypt(<32-byte-aes-key>))
+  * iv - the 16 byte AES initialization vector, base64encode(remote_public_key_encrypt(<16-byte-aes-iv>))
-  * hmacSecretKey - the initial secret key input string, base64encode(remote_public_key_encrypt(`<secret-key-string>`))
+  * hmacSecretKey - the initial secret key input string, base64encode(remote_public_key_encrypt(`<secret-key-passphrase>`))

 When the mandatory key is used, the AES CFB is initialized with these values and will continue to encrypt payloads using this keying until a new "0" package arrives which would reset the algorithms with new keying information for subsequent messages in the message stream.
-The hmac is calculated using the following algorithm, hmac(`<secret-key-string>` + ":" + `<sequence-number>`, `<decrypted-message>`)), where the sequence number starts at 1 and increments by 1 each time the same "encryption key algorithm" is used (and resets back to 1 the next time a new "0" package is received).
-The sequence number is appended to prevent the same message repeated from containing the same hmac hash proof in the result.
+The hmac is calculated using the following algorithm, sha1_hmac(`<hmac-secret-passphase>`, `<encrypted-message>`)).
+The aes key and secrey key passphrase remains the same until a new "0" package is sent, but the IV is changed for every message sent.
+The next IV for the mandated algorithm is calculated based upon the hash of the previous IV and previous hmac, next_iv = md5_hash(`<previous_iv>` + ":" + `<previous_hmac>`).

 Any sensitive data contained in the "0" package must be encrypted using the public key of the receiving party.
+Thus the key, iv, and hmacSecretKey must be encrypted.
 The entire package must be signed by the public key of the party sending the "0" package and the receiver must validate this package's signature before it assumes any of the data sent in the package is considered valid.

-The party receiving the connection request cannot respond until it knows the corresponding public key of the initiator of the request, which must match and verify the signature used in the initiator's original "0" package.
+The receiving party must verify the signature used in the initiator's "0" package and all subsequent packages.
+The first "0" package must include the x509 certificate of the sending party unless the key is guaranteed to be known in advanced by the receiving party.
+A reference to a key can be used if the reference can be resolved by the receiving party.
+The subsequent "0" packages must use the same key as the first package, thus the x509 certificate does not need to be included again.
+The hash of the x509 certificate is considered the fingerprint of the sending parties certificate.
 The "0" package must be the first package sent on the wire in either direction.
-The party receiving the connection request must assume all data received via encrypted messages may not be valid until it can verify the signature in the original "0" package and all subsequent "0" packages.
+The party receiving the connection request must assume all data received via encrypted messages may not be from the correct party until the fingerprint of the x509 certificate is verified by a higher layer.
 The public key used in the "0" packages must never change throughout the lifetime of the connection.
+The certificate used in this exchange need not be the same certificate used by a higher layer, such as the public peer file's certificate.

 All keying information and salts must be generated using cryptographically random algorithms only.

-The algorithms used for encrypting must be limited to the algorithms supported by the remote party, but the mandatory "aes-cfb-32-16-16-sha1" algorithm must always be considered a valid algorithm available in any minimal implementation.
+The algorithms used for encrypting must be limited to the algorithms supported by the remote party, but the mandatory "aes-cfb-32-16-16-sha1-md5" algorithm must always be considered a valid algorithm available in any minimal implementation.

 Example of the "0" package is JSON in place text with the following data in the bundle: